agvthv/accounting_ledger/README.md

 ![output](/images/Output.png)

 **Emily: Okay wow!
 I love the simplicity of this application.
-BUt, tell me, what does the ledger do?**
+But, tell me, what does the ledger do?**

 Agatha: The ledger displays the transactions you made, and it breaks it down even further in the reports option.
 Let's go through it together.